About CEP

 About Us

-The Counter Extremism Project (CEP) is a nonprofit and non-partisan international policy organization formed to combat the growing threat from extremist ideologies.
+The Counter Extremism Project (CEP) is a nonprofit and non-partisan international policy organization working to combat the growing threat posed by extremist ideologies.

 Our Mission

-CEP builds a more moderate and secure society by educating the public, policymakers, the private sector, and civil society actors about the threat of extremism.
-CEP also formulates programs to sever the financial, recruitment, and material support networks of extremist groups and their leaders.
+CEP promotes a more moderate and secure society by educating the public and policymakers about the threats posed by extremist groups and ideologies.
+CEP also formulates programs that sever the financial, recruitment, and material support networks of extremist groups and their leaders, while respecting fundamental rights of the individual such as freedom of speech, thought, and conscience as well as universal equality under the law.

 Our Values

 Extremism begins with a disregard for others’ individual rights to free speech, thought, and conscience.
-And mutual respect, moderation, and tolerance begin with a recognition and acceptance of others as free and autonomous individuals with dignity and inviolable rights to the same.
-A belief in the moderating force of individual rights and autonomy, equal protection, and opportunity under the law, due process, and minority rights animate all of CEP’s programs and research activities.
+Moderation and tolerance begin with the acceptance of others as free and autonomous individuals with dignity and inviolable rights to the same.
+A belief in the moderating force of individual rights as well as equal protection and opportunity under the law animate all of CEP’s programs and research activities.
 CEP’s dedication to independent, rigorous research and policy discussions seeks to encourage a more secure and prosperous future.

 Our Work

 CEP deploys education, advocacy, and communication tools to inform the public, media, academia, business leaders, and policymakers about the dangers posed by extremist ideologies and movements as well as their recruitment and operational tactics.
-CEP also provides support to counter-extremism, prevention, deradicalization, and rehabilitation/reintegration programs around the world.
+CEP also partners with and provides support to counter-extremism, prevention, deradicalization, and rehabilitation/reintegration practitioners around the world.

 CEP’s resources and support services serve as an important foundation for stakeholders to tackle extremists’ insidious ideologies that threaten moderate and tolerant societies, promote violence, and reject basic human rights.